liamwalsh1980/Milestone-Project-3/README.md

 * Navbar - I decided not to include a dropdown on the films link at this stage, however, it would be a feature that could be added as the site gains more a more films from registered users.

 * Homepage - I decided not to add the search facility as it was already added to another page within the site.
-I also decided not to include the 'flicks of the week' in the form of a carousel, however, this would be a feature i would like to include in the future.
+I also decided not to include the 'flicks of the week' in the form of a carousel, however, this would be a feature I would like to include in the future.

-* Profile page/Add film pahe/Edit film page - I decided not to include the 'Media Clip' field at this stage as i wanted to focus more on the website style and to make sure the main features worked fully.
+* Profile page/Add film pahe/Edit film page - I decided not to include the 'Media Clip' field at this stage as I wanted to focus more on the website style and to make sure the main features worked fully.
 This is a field that can be added at a later stage if demand is there to include it.

 * Edit film page/Edit genre page - I dediced that a modal checker didn't need to be included for editing a film or genre name.

-* Genres page - At this stage i didn't include the 'other' genre due to the limited time i had left.
+* Genres page - At this stage I didn't include the 'other' genre due to the limited time I had left.
 If this was added there would be a little bit of python code required to wire up and make use of this.

 [Back to top ⇧](#filmzone)